Doonesbury by Garry Trudeau for March 14, 2012

 2. Louie avatar

-luckylouie about 12 years ago
+luckylouie over 12 years ago

 Here’s some info for everyone: My local paper is also printing reruns this week, and I sent a grumpy email to the editor.
 She replied that United Features Syndicate is sending them the reruns, and per their contract, they cannot pull the comic from another source.
 She was also surprised and disappointed, and will be writing an editorial later this week.
 So if your paper is printing reruns, maybe it isn’t their fault.